 Products containing DEET

-There are many studies made whether DEET causes safety concerns to health, but there are not yet any evidence that DEET can cause any health issues.
-However, some people are allergic to DEET, so you must be careful when applying DEET for the first time and need to look for any rushes or other changes with you health.
-US Environmental Protection Agency hasn’t found any concerns presented to health of both adults and children when DEET is being used as advised in their usage instructions.
-However, there are some general safety tips you needs to consider before applying DEET to your clothing and skin.
+There are many studies made whether DEET causes safety concerns to health, but there is not yet any evidence that DEET can cause any health issues.
+However, some people are allergic to DEET, so you must be careful when applying DEET for the first time and need to look for any rushes or other changes with your health.
+US Environmental Protection Agency hasn’t found any concerns presented to the health of both adults and children when DEET is being used as advised in their usage instructions.
+However, there are some general safety tips you need to consider before applying DEET to your clothing and skin.

-Make sure you do not have any open wounds, cuts or rushes on you skin before applying DEET.
+- Do not apply DEET to wounds, cuts, and rashes.
+Make sure you do not have any open wounds, cuts or rashes on your skin before applying DEET.

-If you want to use DEET on face, first spray it on hands and than apply repellent liquid to face.
+- Do not apply to mouth, eyes, ears and do not spray directly in the face.
+If you want to use DEET on the face, first spray it on hands and then apply the repellent liquid to face.
 Avoid inhaling it while spraying closer to face.

+- Do not over-apply.
 Use DEET in a very thin layer and do not over-apply it.
-Make sure you read usage instructions of the repellent as each product has different usage recommendations and amount of repellent that needs to be applied to skin at one time.
-Also do not use DEET more frequent than recommended on the product label.
+Make sure you read usage instructions of the repellent as each product has different usage recommendations and amount of repellent that needs to be applied to the skin at one time.
+Also, do not use DEET more frequent than recommended on the product label.

-Don’t apply DEET under clothing as fabric will absorb the repellent form your skin and it won’t be effective.
+- Do not use under clothing.
+Don’t apply DEET under clothing as the fabric will absorb the repellent form your skin and it won’t be effective.

+- Wash your skin and clothes when going indoors.
 After going indoors wash your skin neatly with soap and water.
-Also wash clothing on which DEET was applied on and do not wear these clothes before they have been washed after using DEET.
+Also, wash clothing on which DEET was applied on and do not wear these clothes before they have been washed after using DEET.